Promo code SPRING2022 will be automatically applied at checkout!

 Let’s take a look at each of the individual markers of metabolic health and how to know whether or not they’re in the normal range.

-Blood glucose is one of the most important metabolic markers.
-Having blood sugar levels that are chronically higher or lower than normal or having a high glycemic variability can put you at a greater risk of metabolic disease and a number of chronic health conditions.
+Glucose is one of the most important metabolic markers.
+Having glucose levels that are chronically higher or lower than normal or having a high glycemic variability can put you at a greater risk of metabolic disease and a number of chronic health conditions.

-Fasting blood glucose is measured during a fasting state—meaning you haven’t had anything to eat or drink for at least eight hours.
-A normal fasting blood glucose is generally considered to be less than 100 mg/dL, according to the ADA, while higher levels could be a sign of prediabetes or diabetes.
+Fasting glucose is measured during a fasting state - meaning you haven’t had anything to eat or drink for at least eight hours.
+A normal fasting glucose is generally considered to be less than 100 mg/dL, according to the ADA, while higher levels could be a sign of prediabetes or diabetes.

 • High-density lipoprotein (HDL)